PageRank on inhomogeneous random digraphs: Generalized PageRank

 Using the tree-indexing notation introduced in Section~\ref{SS.Coupling}, we iteratively compute the rank of the root node of the PBT, denoted $\hat R_\emptyset^{(n,k)}$, according to

 where $\hat N_{\bf i}$ is the total number of offspring that node ${\bf i}$ has.
-In view of Lemma~\ref{L.Independence} and the observation that the type of the root node is chosen uniformly at random, we have that the distribution of $(\hat N_\emptyset, \hat Q_\emptyset)$ is given by
+In view of Lemma~\ref{L.Independence} and the observation that the type of the root node will be chosen uniformly at random, we have that the distribution of $(\hat N_\emptyset, \hat Q_\emptyset)$ is given by

 for $m \in \mathbb{N}$ and $q \in \mathbb{R}$.
 Moreover, for any node ${\bf i} \neq \emptyset$, we have that